 - Did anyone express interest in this topic?

 - Is the sole purpose of this post to sell something?

 - Would I be interested in this post if someone else shared it?

 Remember, not everyone you reach on social media is ready to buy.
 Be sensitive to this and share content that speaks to people at every phase of the buyer’s cycle.
-Check out our recent blog post about sales-driven content marketing to learn what types of content you should be sharing on social media.

 Contact ZoomInfo today to increase sales productivity and reach more buyers.